Image-based abuse: when a photo becomes a crime

-Facebook founder Mark Zuckerberg has said that privacy is no longer a “social norm”, but most people draw the line at sharing sexual or nude images of others without their permission.
+Facebook founder Mark Zuckerberg has said that privacy is no longer a “social norm”, but most people draw the line at sharing sexual or nude images of others without their permission – an act known as image-based sexual abuse.
 Four out of five call this criminal behaviour – yet one in five Australians have either been exposed in this way, or have faced the threat of it.

 “With the rapid uptake of mobile phones and camera-enabled devices, posting what you're doing is in every part of life today,” says Monash criminology senior lecturer Dr Asher Flynn.
 “And it's the way that young people in particular communicate.
 That’s how they flirt.
 And that’s how they engage in some part of their sexual activity.”

 Dr Flynn is working with RMIT University associate professors Dr Anastasia Powell and Dr Nicola Henry on an Australian Research Council-funded Discovery Project examining the prevalence, nature and scope of the relatively new crime of “image-based abuse”.
 Over the next three years, the researchers will examine the phenomenon in Australia, New Zealand and the UK with partner investigators, Professor Nicola Gavey (Auckland University), Professor Clare McGlynn (Durham University) and Professor Erika Rackely (University of Birmingham).
 In 2017, the local researchers published the results of an online survey of more than 4000 Australians aged 16 to 49 that was funded by the Criminology Research Council.

 Their latest report, Responding to ‘revenge pornography’: Prevalence, nature and impacts, found one in 10 respondents said a sexual or nude image had been taken of them without their permission, 10 per cent reported that an image had been distributed without their permission, and 9.6 per cent reported someone had threatened to post nude or semi-nude pictures of them online, or to send them to others.